alex-rotariu/language-component-definer/README.md

 * **openjdk** ![Version](https://img.shields.io/badge/Version-%5E1.8.0-brightgreen)

 ## Installation
+The latest release of the source code can be downloaded from the Releases tab.

-The plugin can be cloned by running the command from the **dxworks** directory inside dx-platform.
+The plugin can also be cloned by running the command from the **dxworks** directory inside dx-platform.
 ```bash
 cd .dx-platform & mkdir dxworks & cd dxworks
 git clone https://github.com/alex-rotariu/language-component-definer.git